 innodb_force_recovery is 0 by

-you are able to dump your tables with an option value of at most
+If you are able to dump your tables with an

-4, then you are relatively safe that only some data on corrupt
+3 or less, then you are relatively safe that only some data on

-individual pages is lost.
-A value of 6 is more drastic because
+corrupt individual pages is lost.
+A value of 4 or greater is

-database pages are left in an obsolete state, which in turn may
+pages are left in an obsolete state, which in turn may introduce

-corrupt index records and pages, which helps in dumping
+SELECT * FROMjump over corrupt index records and pages, which helps in dumping tables.

 Prevent the main thread from running.
 If a crash would occur during the purge operation, this recovery value prevents it.